Matar Matar: Early life and career

 Matar was born in Al Daih village, Bahrain on 3 May 1976.
 His father, Ebrahim is married to three women and has 17 children besides Matar, who is the fifth child out of his mother's seven.
 The family is diverse in its ideological and political views; some being "leftists, Islamists, Communists, some...conservative and some liberal," said a family member.
 They are active politicians, most of them members of opposition groups Al Wefaq (Shia) or Wa'ad (secular).
 As a child, Matar is said to have been shy and intelligent.
 He studied at Al Razi primary school, then at Jidhafs intermediate school and after that at Noaim secondary school, where he is said to have been a top student.

 He traveled to Kuwait to pursue higher education.
 He earned a Master's degree in Computer Science (Artificial Intelligence) from Kuwait University.
 When the 1990s uprising in Bahrain began in 1994, Matar left to Kuwait.
 He returned to Bahrain following a reform process initiated by King Hamad who succeeded his father, Isa bin Salman Al Khalifa.
 In 2003, Matar married Amal Habib, an ophthalmologist working in Salmaniya Medical Complex.
-They have a son, Ahmed (born 2007) and a daughter, Sara (born 2008).
+They have a son, Ahmed (born 2007) and a daughter, Sarah (born 2008).